The Principle Of Thought

 This is the Principle of Consciousness at play.

-Our consciousness is the root of inspiration and insight, it's the birthplace of intuition and intention.
+Our consciousness is the root of inspiration and insight, and it is also the birthplace of intuition and intention.

-Let's dive deeper and experience the Principle of Consciousness firsthand, so you can start to implement it in your very next coaching session.
+Let's dive deeper and experience the third of the coaching principles firsthand: Principle of Consciousness.
+Test drive this activity yourself first, so then you can share it with your clients in your very next coaching session.

 The secret to working with consciousness is to allow yourself to enter a relaxed state.
 It is recommended that you try this activity when you are feeling calm and centered.